 There are two aspects, effectively.
 I’m part of the support team for the Home Office and am still on-call to give them 24/7 support, as well as explore some new work we're doing with them.
-I also provide general Appvia support and am currently working with one of our Solutions Architects to provide MVPs for consultancy clients who plan to move on to Kore Operate in the future.
+I also provide general Appvia support and am currently working with one of our Solutions Architects to provide MVPs for consultancy clients who plan to move on to Wayfinder in the future.

 So, you mentioned that when you graduated with your master's you wanted to go into Product.
 How has your mind changed as you’ve been in a support-type role?

 It’s changed completely!
 I really like to do this side of things, because it dips into several different areas.
 There’s a little bit of automation here and there, plus you get to support customers rather than just purely building things.
 There’s a lot of room for growth and expansion as well.